Tacoma police officer drives SUV into group of pedestrians

 A Tacoma police officer drove through a group of pedestrians Saturday night, and a video being shared on social media shows people falling to the ground as the police SUV speeds up through the crowd.
+The video shows the SUV run over a person as onlookers scream.

 Warning: The social media video below includes graphic content.